 In this McKinsey article about claims processing, they indicate that their experience shows that one in ten claims is incorrect and the claim can be challenged by the health insurer.
 But finding those claims is difficult.
 Up to 70% of claims are flagged as unusual and then passed to administrative staff to review in detail.

 Adding AI to this process can help limit the initial number of claims flagged as unusual.
 As a result, fewer claims get sent to administrative staff to review.
 Which is an important point: AI usually isn’t a replacement for humans.
 It augments their ability to do more where their intelligence can outperform a machine or machine learning.
 In this case, creating AI that can take a set of rules, see how they’re adjudicated, and then take in a growing amount of data to learn which are most likely to need a human review can significantly reduce the amount of time staff spends reviewing claims.

 For providers, dealing with multiple insurance companies and their differing guidelines for prior authorization can be an administrative headache.
 For insurers, that often means incomplete data and wasted administrative time tracking down the data required to decide.

-Infinx helps providers and insures fix the prior authorization mess by automating their prior authorization workflows.
+Infinx helps providers and insurers fix the prior authorization mess by automating their prior authorization workflows.
 The solution enables providers to electronically submit the request to insurers.
-It leverages AI to determine which procedures require authorizations, the information required for those authorizations, and then leverages AI for follow-up.
+It leverages AI to determine which procedures require authorizations, the information required for those authorizations and then leverages AI for follow-up.
 It’s a better experience for insurers who aren’t inundated with manual submissions likely missing required information, streamlines provider administration, and improves the patient experience because procedures can be scheduled faster.